0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Material Science/Module 8/Lecture 12/12 - Strengthening and Toughening.md

 ## Iron and Steels

 - Pure iron has a low strength
-- Cast irons and stees are iron-based alloys that greatl
+- Cast irons and steels are iron-based alloys that greatly increase its strength.
+- Addtion of a smalla mount of carbon can also strengthen the material greatly.